Broker Dealer Jobs in USA with Visa Sponsorship

 Do broker dealer jobs qualify for H-1B visa sponsorship?

-Yes, broker dealer roles typically qualify as H-1B specialty occupations because they require at minimum a bachelor's degree in finance, economics, accounting, or a related field.
+Yes, broker dealer roles typically qualify as H-1B visa specialty occupations because they require at minimum a bachelor's degree in finance, economics, accounting, or a related field.
 USCIS evaluates whether the specific role demands specialized knowledge rather than general business skills, so the job description matters.
 Roles focused on compliance, quantitative analysis, or institutional trading tend to have stronger petition outcomes than generalist sales positions.

 Which visa types are most common for broker dealer roles?

 The H-1B is the primary visa for international broker dealer hires.
-Australian citizens may qualify for the E-3, which has no lottery and is significantly easier to obtain.
+Australian citizens may qualify for the E-3 visa, which has no lottery and is significantly easier to obtain.
 Canadian and Mexican nationals can explore the TN visa under the USMCA.
 O-1B is an option for candidates with exceptional credentials, though the standard in financial services is the H-1B petition filed by the sponsoring firm.

 Do I need my FINRA Series 7 license before applying for sponsorship?